Toenail Fungus: How to Spot It Early and What to Do Next

 - Ongoing monitoring to prevent recurrence

-In stubborn cases, advanced therapies may be considered.
+In more stubborn cases, advanced treatment options may be recommended.

 Can You Prevent Toenail Fungus?